barnardos/customisable-consent-banner/README.md

 ## Usage

-Cloning this repo as a git submodule is recommended.
+Cloning this repo as a git submodule is recommended if not using `npm install`.
 Watch this repository and run `git pull` from inside the submodule directory when there are changes.
 Otherwise watch this repository and perform manual updates.

 Steps for creating a git submodule: